jmil86/pandas-challenge/README.md

 # pandas-challenge
 Summary of Analysis

-Charter Schools Show Stronger Results: Charter schools consistentyly had higher results in nearly every category over District schools.
+Charter Schools Show Stronger Results: Charter schools consistently had higher results in nearly every category over District schools.

 Budget not a major contributor to success: There was not a strong correlation with higher budgets to higher success rates.
 Some schools with lower budgets outperormed those with higher ones.